noahzeldin/dissertation/reception_analysis.md

           - [Range / Interval](#range-interval)
           - [Proportion of Articles Published near Premieres](#proportion-of-articles-published-near-premieres)
-      - [Articles on The Measures Taken published in 1932](#articles-on-the-measures-taken-published-in-1932)
+      - [Articles on The Measures Taken published in 1932 (with full dates)](#articles-on-the-measures-taken-published-in-1932-with-full-dates)
   - [Visualizations](#visualizations)
       - [Visual Summary of Reduced Corpus](#visual-summary-of-reduced-corpus)